goatshriek/ruby-dragon/README.md

 ghidra/current-program
 ghidra/current-selection
 ```

+`ghidra/current-api` is provided as the instance of `FlatProgramAPI` created
+with `currentProgram`, as with the other interpreters.

 And, as with Ruby, a `ghidra/script` binding is available within scripts that
 provides access to the underlying `ClojureScript` instance.
 Unlike Ruby however,